 One feature of retail investor trading is that many people only trade sporadically and might stay in the market or exit it for reasons unrelated to their investment believes, possibly because they are distracted or inattentive.
-As a result, the account-level portfolio share change analysis could be subject to a lot of spurious noise when related to response to daily price changes.
+As a result, the account-level portfolio share change analysis could be subject to a lot of spurious noise when studying the response to daily price changes.
 To deal with this problem, we form our measure of portfolio shares, aggregated at the cohort level.
 If some investors stay out of the market for idiosyncratic reasons, our aggregation strategy will reduce the noise introduce by them.
-However, any changes in investment behavior that are related to fundamentals, or prices which broadly affect investors in a given cohort, will be picked up by our measure.
-We also repeat the analysis at the individual level by looking at trading decisions of individuals in response to contemporaneous and lagged returns.
+However, any changes in investment behavior that are related to fundamentals or prices, which broadly affect all investors in a given cohort, will be picked up by our measure.
+This approach to data aggregation is conceptually similar to sorting individual stocks into factor portfolios in asset pricing tests which is routinely used to reduce the impact of idiosyncratic noise on parameter estimates.
+It does not mean that we are throwing away meaningful variation.
+In particular, we can also form cohorts at lower levels of aggregation, by allowing cohorts to vary by investor characteristics such as age, income, gender and many others, which allows us to study heterogeneity in trading behavior based on these individual lifferences without introducing a lot of noise.
+Finally, we also repeat the analysis at the individual level by looking at trading decisions of individuals in response to contemporaneous and lagged returns.
 We focus this analysis on the 50% of investors who are more active in our sample.
-The results broadly confirm our analysis at the cohort level.
+The results across these different levels of data aggregation corroborate our analysis at the cohort level.